Accelo/docs/source/includes/endpoints/_activities.md

 #### Including "to", "cc" and "bcc" Interactions
 > Sample json request segment to add interactions.
-In this case we would create an activity to staff with id 10, cc'ing affiliations 13 and 14 and bcc'ing the email recipient "bcc-recipient@affinitylive.com".
+In this case we would create an activity to staff with id 10, cc'ing affiliations 13 and 14 and bcc'ing staff 2 and affiliation 4.

 ```json
 {